 You also can get cuts, scrapes, or bruises at your workplace.
 Tools, machines, and instruments can be the cause.
 Repeated contact or friction also can cause injuries.
 These may develop into worse problems, especially if infected.

 Some workers are at risk of skin cancer.
 This applies if you work outside or are exposed to the sun or radiation.
 It often takes a while for skin cancer symptoms to appear.

 Things to consider

-The Occupational Safety and Health Administration (OSHA) requires workplaces to provide a Material Safety Data Sheet (MSDS).
-Each MSDS lists a chemical and its known risks for skin irritations, allergies, or cancer.
+The Occupational Safety and Health Administration (OSHA) requires workplaces to provide a Material Safety Data Sheet (MSDS) for every chemical used at your workplace.
+This sheet lists the known risks for skin irritations, allergies, or cancer.
 Be sure to read and reference each MSDS your company provides.